wp-plugins/zanto/readme.txt

 == Changelog ==
 = 0.3.1 =
-* Fixex translation bug from previous version
+* Fixed translation bug from previous version
 = 0.3.0 =
 * Changed Locale Manager to Language Manager for easy understanding
 * Changed the plugin name to allow for more Internationalization/localization plugins to be created under the Zanto wing.